-- High school or home school transcript (minimum grade point average, GPA, of 2.5). - Final official transcript from diploma issuing high school, copy of official home school transcript, or official General Educational Development (GED) certification.
-If applicant has not graduated high school during the application process, an in-progress high school transcript is required for admission; a final official high school transcript is then required prior to the start of courses. - Official SAT, ACT or CLT scores sent from issuing organization.
+- High school or home school transcript (minimum grade point average, GPA, of 2.5). - Final official transcript from diploma-issuing high school, copy of official home school transcript, or official General Educational Development (GED) certification.
+If applicant has not graduated high school during the application process, an in-progress high school transcript is required for admission; a final official high school transcript is then required prior to the start of courses. - Letters of recommendation are not required. - The King's University has a test optional admissions policy.
+SAT, ACT, or CLT scores are not required for admission. - If a student submits his or her SAT, ACT, or CLT scores sent from issuing organization. - Official SAT, ACT, or CLT scores sent from issuing organization: